 Definitionary and the Language Independent Document

 "Definitionary" is a term I invented for an inverse dictionary.
-The entries are based on the definitions, not the terms.
-Also, the Definitionary is multilingual in that all languages share a global set of definitions, and equivalent terms link to the same definition.
+(1) The entries are based on definitions, not the terms.
+There is a single, canonical, authoritative definition for each quantized shade of meaning.
+Additionally, the Definitionary is multilingual in that all languages share a global set of definitions with a one to many relationship from each definition to equivalent terms in various languages.
 Due to the cross-language aspect of the Definitionary, it is possible to create a simple cross-language electronic document based on definitions (including unique concepts).
-Normal documents are composed of words.
-This definition-based Language Independent Document (LID) will have simple, almost poetic sentences.
+Normal sentences are composed of words.
+The definition-based Language Independent Document (LID) has sentences composed of numeric definition identifiers.
+Simple computer software renders the numbers into textual terms.
 Technically, each definition is assigned a unique numeric key.
-Software is necessary to encode and decode the strings of definitions.
-Language grammar goes out the window, replaced by a small set of standard syntaxes.
+Software encodes and decodes the strings of definitions.
 Encoding software allows the user to choose one or more definitions for each word entered.
 When decoded, the document is rendered into the most popular word for each definition.
 The key is that decoded documents are rendered in the reader's language of choice, regardless of what language was used when composing the document.

-The LID has great value in the business world.
+The LID has great value in business, social networks, and electronic publishing.
 For large, modern countries LID allows day-to-day business transactions between Europe, Asia, and the Americas without resorting to English.
 For businesses in small countries struggling to join the global economy, LID could be the key enabling technology where English is not common and for businesses too small to employ translators.
 The Definitionary is very much an inclusive technology.

 A simple example is "Tom likes bugs".
 Encoded with the numeric definitions for "Tom (proper name)" "enjoys and appreciates" "Volkswagen Beetles".
 This renders into Spanish as "Tom le gustan los vochos."
 The key in this example is that the English writer selected the meaning "VW Beetle" as the meaning of "bug", and not the more common "crawling invertebrate".
-As a side note, Google Translate returns "Tom le gusta un error."
+As a side note, Google Translate returns "Tom le gusta un insecto" which is clearly not the author's intent.
+Definitionary technology unambiguously captures the author's intent.

 Web pages created in the LID could easily be rendered into the local language by the browser (or a plugin, or even a server-based tool).
 This enables all LID web pages to be universally accessible to a global audience.
 The people and cultures that have been somewhat marginalized by the (largely) English language World Wide Web will have a global audience for their pages.

 Since the Definitionary uses concepts, unique cultural aspects are preserved.
-People won't be forced to express their ideas in English.
+People won't be forced to express their ideas in English and using Western conceptual definitions.
 When there isn't a specific word for a concept in the reader's language, a phrase is substituted.
 Blended meanings and double entendres are supported via a mechanism allowing multiple definitions for a word-position in the LID.
-Thus the LID supports subtle meaning, and it also supports humor.
+Thus the LID supports subtle meaning, and it also supports humor, albiet the cultural relevance burden is on the author and reader.

-I already have crude working prototypes of the Definitionary and the LID.
+The prototype leaves grammar open to humans to understand.
+People have a talent for this, and by avoiding part of speech encoding, the user interface is greatly simplified.
+Anyone with a shred of experience across cultures has experienced SVO ordering differences, and most seem to deal with it.
+I already have working prototypes of the Definitionary and the LID.
 The big hurdle is to create a small number of syntaxes for various writers to choose from.
 Ideally, there would be a syntax not too different from the speaker's normal written grammar.
 The syntax would allow the writer to explicitly specific linguistic linkages such as subject-verb order.
 I estimate that it would take about 30 minutes to learn the syntax.
 Short sentences will be preferred, leading to Haiku-like or poetic documents.

 Of course, every language has unique concepts.
 This is good.
 First, it highlights cultural differences, which the Definitionary both preserves and illuminates.
 Second, it is easy for the Definitionary creators to invent a phrase for each language that conveys the meaning of the unique definition from another culture.
 If the reader needs the exact concept, then they must read the full definition, just like a normal dictionary.
 The LID makes this simple.
 In the current implementation, I use a "mouse-over" to pop up the definition.